The Art of Procrastination

 Everyone does it.
 I procrastinated writing this blog and instead had tweet conversations this morning.
 We can’t help it.
 Sometimes we just don’t want to do something as it feels like a mountain.
 But eventually most of us get on with the task and do it (like I am now).

-Do you put down something, say an item of clothing, think you will put it away in the wardrobe later and then never put it away.
+Do you put down something, say an item of clothing, that you think you will put away in the wardrobe later and then never put it away?
 That’s procrastination and increasing your clutter.
 These types of actions can accumulate into a massive mountain of tasks, items – clutter!
 You need to sort it out eventually but you might ask how?

 Here are some tips to start dealing with the mountain and your procrastination: